 They say the older you get, the more you appreciative you are about receiving socks as a gift.
 The reason behind this?
 People enjoy receiving things they need, but can’t bother to get/do themselves.
 Has your partner been meaning to take their car to the shop?
 Take it for them.
 Have they been meaning to get a rain coat, but only seem to remember whenever it rains?
 Buy them a rain coat.
 Perhaps they’ve been meaning to book an appointment with a masseuse to get that knot out of their back?
 Book it for them.
 Whatever it is, the best gifts are the ones that make your life easier.
 When something is pre-paid or done for you and you can just kick back and relax, you can’t help but feel grateful that your partner was so thoughtful in their actions.

 4. What are they a geek about?

 Everyone geeks out over something, whether it’s sports, music, technology, video games, books, television shows, rock climbing, fashion, beauty, celebrities, or science.
 If you know your partner well, there’s probably a topic they spend tons of time investing their energy to know more about.
 For example, I was a huge nerd for Harry Potter growing up.
-When my family was ever in doubt as to what to get me as a gift, they would get me something Harry Potter related.
-I would be as happy as a kid on Christmas morning.
+When my family was ever in doubt as to what to get me as a gift, they would get me something Harry Potter related and I would be as happy as a kid on Christmas morning.